nathanchica/life_event_logger_monorepo/README.md

 npm run build
 ```

+### Environment Variables

+A Google OAuth client ID is required for authentication.
+Set the `GOOGLE_CLIENT_ID` environment variable in both apps'
+`.env` files.

+A MongoDB Atlas database is also required for the backend.
+Set the `DATABASE_URL` environment variable in the backend's
+`.env` file.

+See the individual app's `.env.example` files for more details on required environment variables.

 ## Features

 - **Frontend**: React TypeScript app with Material UI, Apollo GraphQL, and offline support via apollo3-cache-persist